CoBUG/SlideShows/OpenSMTPD - Part 1 of PF Style Configs.markdown

 lan_addr = "192.168.0.1"
 ```

-This line tells OpenSMTPD to listen on *$lan_addr* the interface that has the
+This line tells OpenSMTPD to listen on *$lan_addr*, the interface that has the
-*192.168.0.1* IP address using the default smtp port (default because nothing
+*192.168.0.1*, IP address using the default smtp port (default because nothing
 was explicitly set):

 ```